debicki/koturno/README.md

 where we can manage hosts.
 Second, give us the possibility to view and manage host groups.
 Third shows the history of all inaccessibility.

+### Launching the application
+After compile to package we got \*.war file, but in them, we have Apache Tomcat Embedded.
+That's mean we can run an application from command line using command: `java -jar koturno-*.war`, where \* is version compiled application.

+### Adding new hosts
+We can add hosts in two ways.
+First, we can add a path to file with hosts in the command line, when we starting application, but if an application is running we have the second way.
+On the host's page, we have the possibility to add a new host.

+In the first case, we can add more than one host, but hosts will be assigned to groups named as that hosts.
+Of course, in application, we can move the host to another group if we want that.
+In the second case, we can add only one host by form, but we can immediately assign to the target group.